goedel-gang/Postscript/README.md

 # Postscript
-Some of my postscript projects
+Some of my postscript projects - some early, some less so. `zut` means pile of rubbish.